coreos/docs/cluster-management/setup/update-strategies/index.md

 ### Reboot Immediately

-The `reboot` strategy works exactly how it sounds: the machine is rebooted as soon as the update has been installed to the passive partition.
+The `reboot` strategy works exactly like it sounds: the machine is rebooted as soon as the update has been installed to the passive partition.
 If the applications running on your cluster are highly resilient, this strategy was made for you.

 ### Off

-The `off` strategy is also very straightforward.
+The `off` strategy is also straightforward.
 The update will be installed onto the passive partion and await a reboot command to complete the update.
-We don't recommend this strategy unless you reboot frequently as part of your normal operations workflow
+We don't recommend this strategy unless you reboot frequently as part of your normal operations workflow.

 ## Updating PXE/iPXE Machines